amlsf/localvectormaps/README.md

 =================
 LocalVector Maps is an interactive real estate data visualization tool that uses colorful choropleth maps and graphs as an intuitive approach to help residential real estate buyers quickly absorb a large amount of data in order to compare trends, identify specific high growth areas, visualize market recovery since the most recent meltdown, and explore homes currently for sale within five Bay Area counties.
 My goal was to build a unique real estate research tool that was intuitive and easy to gain a high level, comparative overview of the landscape but also offer enough granularity to be able to drill in and identify specific opportunities.

 The application uses over 200,000 rows of licensed Multiple Listing Services real estate data as well as geospatial data from the US Census Bureau.
-This project will be incorporated as a new feature in the website of LocalVector, a real estate tech company.
+This project will be incorporated as a new feature in the website of LocalVector, a Bay Area real estate search engine.

 I built this application because I noticed a lack exploratory tools for non-professional investors like the mom-and-pops, particularly tools that presented data with maps focused on change over time in addition to price level snapshots.
 While line graphs are popularly used and also certainly show growth, they are limiting in granularity and the number of regions that can be compared in a single visualization.

 Developed in 3.5 weeks at Hackbright Academy's Software Engineering Fellowship in the Spring 2014 cohort.

 #####Note on cloning this repository:
 Note that this application uses licensed Multiple Listing Services (MLS) data, it is not possible to run this repository locally on your machine.
-The site where the app will be hosted will be posted shortly.
+The link will be posted once the app is successfully integrated into Local Vector.

 #####Technology used:
 This application is built using the Flask framework and is written in Python in the back-end, Javascript in the front-end, and uses a PostgreSQL database.